PhilKubz/challenge-10-logo-maker/README.md

 In the installation we mentioned typing `npm install jest` into the terminal

 Using Jest allows us to make sure that our program is able to function as expected, and allows us to encounter/debug code as needed.

+The command to run the test is `npm test`.
+This is something you can view in our package.json in the scripts section for our test command.

 With proper application of inquirer, installed with `npm install inquirer@7.3.3`, questions can be created in order to ensure proper functionality.
 The inquirer prompts allow user returned responses to have verification during the time that application is used.